rizinorg/book/src/scripting/loops.md

 # Loops

 One of the most common task in automation is looping through something, there are multiple ways to do this in rizin.
+You can find all these loops under `@@?`.

 We can loop over flags:
 ```
-@@ flagname-regex
+@@f:flagname-regex
 ```

 For example, we want to see function information with `afi` command: